writerthethinker1/bliss_work/resume/index.md

 It helps show your strengths and helps write the main resume.
 A more clear description of yourself for the employer.

+> A review by some people you know in the field you are applying for might also help, their experience can also guide you to write a noticeable resume.

 ---

 <!-- include a pdf if you have one, if you don't just delete the below... -->